-How Do Bicycle Helmets Work?
-How Do They Protect the Head in an Accident?
+How Does a Bicycle Helmet Protect a Head in an Accident?

 Narrow city bike lanes and bumpy mountain trails might be fun and make for a good bike ride, but any setting has a problem when tackled on two wheels: how can you protect your head in the event of an accident?